-In the article below, we talk about some of the best social schools in the world.
+In the article below, we discuss several highly regarded social work schools around the world.

 3. University of Toronto